bcgov/orgbook-bc-api-docs/docs/README.md

 ## Common scenarios

-### I want to get a list of credential issuers registered in OrgBook BC
+### I want to get a list of credential issuers registered in OrgBook

 To do this, make a `GET` request to the `/v4/issuer` endpoint.
 The response will look something like: